safe-global/safe-docs/safe-core-api/safe-transaction-service.md

 Safe creation, executed transactions, configuration changes and onchain confirmations are indexed at different way depending if the chain is L1 or L2.

-For L1 chains the indexer call tracing methods, for oldest blocks [trace_filter](https://openethereum.github.io/JSONRPC-trace-module#trace_filter) is used filtered by singleton address of safe contracts and for latest blocks [trace_block](https://openethereum.github.io/JSONRPC-trace-module#trace_block).
-The number of considered latest blocks is defined in `ETH_INTERNAL_TXS_NUMBER_TRACE_BLOCKS`.
+For L1 chains the indexer calls tracing methods, for oldest blocks [trace_filter](https://openethereum.github.io/JSONRPC-trace-module#trace_filter) is used filtering by singleton address of Safe contracts and for latest blocks [trace_block](https://openethereum.github.io/JSONRPC-trace-module#trace_block) is used, as `trace_filter` takes longer to return updated information. `trace_block` will be used if the block depth is lower than `ETH_INTERNAL_TXS_NUMBER_TRACE_BLOCKS`.
 The environment variables used by indexing are defined [here](https://github.com/safe-global/safe-transaction-service/blob/master/config/settings/base.py#L433).

 For L2 chains the indexing is by events with [eth_getLogs](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getlogs) method with the corresponding topics.

-From safe creation the transaction service is storing each contract change on `SafeStatus` model as nonce, owners... and the last current status of a Safe in `SafeLastStatus`.
+From Safe creation the transaction service is storing each contract change on `SafeStatus` model as `nonce`, `owners`... and the last current status of a Safe in `SafeLastStatus`, for database easy access and optimization.

 The following endpoints let us to know the current indexing status on safe transaction service:
 - `/v1/about/indexing/`